Jaimierl/reading-notes/README.md

 My name is Jae and I currently work as an account manager.

 ##### I am very excited to be learning to code!

 ### The Growth Mindset

-A growth mindset is essentially a committment to learning.
-It is believing that you have the capacity to learn instead of just being stuck with the knowledge and innate abilities you alreeady excel at.
+A growth mindset is essentially a commitment to learning.
+It is believing that you have the capacity to learn instead of just being stuck with the knowledge and innate abilities you already excel at.
 Having a growth mindset will enable me to embrace challenges, overcome obstacles and welcome being stuck (within reason) as a chance to learn.

 How to keep myself in a growth mindset:

-- [x] Embrace making mistakes
+- [x] Embrace making mistakes!
-- [x] Be patient with myself
+- [x] Be patient with myself!
-- [x] Ask for help when needed
+- [x] Ask for help when needed!

-## Topics from Code 102 - Intro to Software Development:
+## Topics from Code 102 - Intro to Software Development

 - [Markdown](102/markdown.md)
 - [Command Line Basics](102/command-line-basics.md)
 - [Git](102/git.md)